sampersand/sampshell-orig/README.md

 - `$ <file` just passes it to `more` (Technically READNULLCMD)

 - `print -zr – $ZLE_LINE_ABORTED` is the previous line
+- you can `disown` jobs to not have the shell interact with them anymore. also `&|` at teh end does it.

 how does fignore work?
 --